kswedberg/nuxt-svg-icon-sprite/README.md

 ## Processing SVG Files

-By default the collect SVG symbols are used as-is, including any attributes such as `width` or `height`.
-You can optionally provide processor to alter the parsed SVG before it is added to the sprite.
+By default the collected SVG symbols are used as-is, including any attributes such as `width` or `height`.
+You can optionally provide processors to alter the parsed SVG before it is added to the sprite.

 The modules exports a few processor you can use: